anchpop/wise_mans_haskell/book.md

 stack exec irc-exe
 ```

 Change `irc` to something else if your project is named differently.
-Eventually there will be a `stack run` command which should remove the need to build before running.
+Eventually, there will be a `stack run` command which should remove the need to build before running.

 Debugging in Haskell is somewhat difficult.
 The general process should be: